-Shafts – The two shafts were not sunk any further, than the deepenings of 1890, i.e. the Stockings seam at 257 yards.
-No.1 Shaft was the downcast and coal winding shaft and No.2 shaft, the upcast ventilation shaft for the colliery.
+Shafts – The two shafts were not sunk any further than the deepenings of 1890, i.e. the Stockings seam at 257 yards.
+No.1 Shaft was the downcast and coal winding shaft and No.2 shaft, was the upcast ventilation shaft for the colliery.

 The original headgears were of timber and the No.1 shaft cage guides were of pitch pine.
 No.1 headgear was replaced in 1951 by a steel structure from the closed Netherseal Colliery.
 No.2 shaft also received a new steel headgear.

 Winding – At No.1 shaft a twin-cylinder horizontal winding engine was installed by a now unknown builder.
 The engine was subsequently rebuilt with 26in. x 54in. piston valve cylinders, the piston valves being plain without any means of varying the cut-off.
 Gooch valve gear was fitted for reversing.
 The winding drum was parallel, 13 feet in diameter with a brake path on each side, acted upon by straight post brakes.
 Locked coil winding ropes, one and five-sixteenths inches diameter were provided.
 Overwind and overspeed protection was by a Melling’s (Worsley Mesnes) pneumatic controller.
 Apart from the piston valves, the engine was typical 19th century with a flat bedplate and four-bar crosshead guides.
 Not long before the engine ceased work, the bedplate fractured and was repaired by metal stitching.